2025 Youth Across America film competition

 GUIDELINES

-• HOPE GIVERS will award the Hope Film Grant Winner $1,000 and their mentor $1,000 upon receipt of a signed contract.
-HOPE GIVERS will award Hope Givers Storytelling Award Winner $500 and their mentor $500.
+HOPE GIVERS will award the Hope Film Grant Winner $1,000 (split between student and mentor) upon receipt of a signed contract.
+HOPE GIVERS will award Hope Givers Storytelling Award Winner $500 (split between student and mentor).
 HOPE GIVERS reserves the right to not select a winner in one or both categories.